theNewDynamic/oregonsadventurecoast.com/content/sitepages/dining-options-for-take-out-curbside-and-delivery.md

 accordion_sections: []

 ---
-**_Updated 2:00pm PDT, June 10, 2020_**
+**_Updated 4:00pm PDT, June 16, 2020_**

 _Please know that we are doing our best to keep up with the restaurants offering NEW Dine-in service, take-out, curbside pickup and delivery, but please call the restaurant before heading out to ensure they are open for business at the time you desire a meal.
 Thank you!_

-#### Friday, May 15th, Coos County area restaurants allowed to re-open for dining as long as they can meet the new guidelines.
+#### Coos County has entered Phase II and area restaurants have been allowed to re-open for dining as long as they can meet the new guidelines.
 We will try to note which restaurants are open for dine-in here, but encourage you to CALL before you go!

 ###### {{< spacer 25 >}}